CMV Resources and Prevention

 • Avoiding contact with salvia when kissing children.

-• See other prevention information on the National CMV Foundation website.
+• See other isk reduction information on the National CMV Foundation website.

 CMV Public Health and Policy Efforts in the United States